background

 Contribution Margin

-Step-by-Step Guide to Understanding the Contribution Margin (CM)
+Step-by-Step Guide to Understanding Contribution Margin (CM)

 Contribution Margin

-How to Calculate Contribution Margin?
+How to Calculate Contribution Margin

 The companies that operate near peak operating efficiency are far more likely to obtain an economic moat, contributing toward the long-term generation of sustainable profits.

-If the CM margin is too low, the current price point may need to be reconsidered.
+If the contribution margin is too low, the current price point may need to be reconsidered.
 In such cases, the price of the product should be adjusted for the offering to be economically viable.

-• Increased Pricing → The pricing of the product line could be raised to contribute towards more profitability, as the current profit margins are unsustainable
+• Increased Pricing ➝ The pricing of the product line could be raised to contribute towards more profitability, as the current profit margins are unsustainable

-• Discontinued → The product offering could be discontinued if there is insufficient customer demand in the market after a potential price increase.
+• Discontinued ➝ The product offering could be discontinued if there is insufficient customer demand in the market after a potential price increase.

 The analysis of the contribution margin facilitates a more in-depth, granular understanding of a company’s unit economics (and cost structure).

-Furthermore, the insights derived post-analysis can determine the optimal pricing per product based on the implied incremental impact that each potential adjustment could have on its growth profile and profitability.
+The insights derived post-analysis can determine the optimal pricing per product based on the implied incremental impact that each potential adjustment could have on its growth profile and profitability.

 Therefore, companies striving to obtain a sustainable long-term competitive advantage from the optimization of their business model must focus on identifying the products with the highest contribution margins in order to maximize potential profits.